 We work alongside a range of growers, from large corporates to small, privately-owned orchards, and treat everyone equally.
-By working together, we ensure our orchard management, picking, packing and cool storage processes are as streamlined and efficient as possible.
+By working together, we ensure our orchard management, picking, packing, cool storage and logistics processes are as streamlined and efficient as possible.

 We work hard to pack and ship your fruit in optimal condition, and pride ourselves on helping avocado growers achieve top orchard gate returns (OGR).
 We believe open and transparent communication is vital to success, and we encourage our growers and staff to voice their opinions and give feedback wherever possible to help improve our performance.